Important Tips To Know Before Applying For An Apartment

 Check For Eviction Information -

 If you know you had a eviction filed against you and owe an outstanding debt to an apartment community, go on the website of the County you lived in to look up the eviction that was filed against you.
 If you were served a court notice, chances are there may be a record of the filing.
 Sometimes evictions will show up in the County records even though the debt may not be reported to the credit bureaus.
 The next information to look for is the date it took place.
 Many 2nd chance apartments will allow evictions, but it must typically be a certain number of years old, and in many cases, paid off.
-Our list has over 20 apartments that do allow unpaid debt.

 TIP: If a landlord has ever filed against you for eviction but you won the case or it never went to court, you will want to make sure the records are expunged so they do not appear in eviction report searches by potential landlords.
 Also, call the court and request the full eviction record.
 You can use this file if you are denied when applying for an apartment.
 This will show them that you don't have a completed eviction.
 Many apartment communities can override denials.